Basmalakh12/introduction-to-algorithms-book/Notes/chapter2.md

  ## Analyzing algorithms
  - Choose the most efficient of several possible algorithms for the same problem.
  - Running time of an algorithm : `The number of steps executed by the algorithm`
+ - input size : `number of items in the input`
  ---
  ## RAM model
  - Generic single-processor model.